 Brouwerij 'T IJ

-Brouwerij 'T IJ is a beer hall / brewery next to a beautiful windmill which produces organic blonde and dark beer.
+Brouwerij 'T IJ is a beer hall/brewery next to a beautiful windmill which produces organic blonde and dark beer.
 You can join a short tour as well to learn a bit more about beer.
 You can have lunch here too.
+Don't forget to also check the best bars in Amsterdam where you can enjoy a beer outside.

 Rent a bike